-materials, RW-1 and TS-Mnz.
+In situ Lu-Hf dating of monazite via LA-ICP-MS/MS faithfully reproduces published U-Pb ages of two monazite reference materials, RW-1 and TS-Mnz.
 We further demonstrate the approach for monazite from Arkaroola in South Australia, which formed during a complex and protracted geological history.
-These data replicate U-Pb geochronological data collected from the same grains and demonstrate that the Lu-Hf system within monazite is sensitive to resetting during fluid-mediated discolution representation.
-In situ Lu, Hf geochronology may find use in scenarios where the LL Pb system in monazite has the same grains and demonstrate that the Lu-Hf system within monazite is sensitive to resetting during fluid-mediated dissolution-reprecipitation.
-In situ Lu-Hf geochronology may find use in scenarios where the U-Pb system in monazite has been compromised (e.g., Pb-loss, common Pb contamination) and is unable to provide reasonable geological information.
+These data replicate U-Pb geochronological data collected from the same grains and demonstrate that the Lu-Hf system within monazite is sensitive to resetting during fluid-mediated dissolution-reprecipitation.
+In situ Lu- Hf geochronology may find use in scenarios where the U- Pb system in monazite has been compromised (e.g. Pb loss, common Pb contamination) and is unable to provide reasonable geological information.